 I’m trying to cut back on dairy.
 I tried this non-dairy cheese and like 15 kinds of non-dairy ice cream.
 So far, coconut bliss is the best I’ve tried.
 I made pizza with the daiya dairy-free “mozzarella style shreds.”
 Never again.
 Never again.
 At least not anytime soon.
 It wasn’t horrible but just too weird for me.
 Tasted ok but then it didn’t.
 But I did pick up some provolone dairy free cheese, in slices, that I like so we’ll see.
 Maybe it was the shreds?

 Today, I’m going with my youngest on her last school field trip.
 We’re going to the zoo.
 The zoo here is perfect for little kids.
 Not too big and enough for them to see to keep them entertained.
-We have to bring a sack lunch so I’m bringing this.
+We have to bring a sack lunch so I’m bringing this salad with me.

 Yes, I’m going to be that mom that shows up at the zoo with a mason jar salad.

-Plus, I had all of this.
+Plus, I had all of this beautiful produce.
 And I HIGHLY recommend throwing fruit and berries into your salads.
 Do it!
 It’s so good!
+My Summer Berry Salad is another great example of just how delicious berries can be in salad.

 You can tell what state my mind is in by looking at my kitchen.
 It’s been a crazy busy week for me and my kitchen is a mess.
 A huge mess!
 But I’m not going to think about it right now.
 Let’s focus on this salad.